rmzelle/writing/docs/primer.rst

 What is CSL?
 ~~~~~~~~~~~~

 If you ever wrote a research paper, you probably included references to other works.
-Referencing is important in scholarly communication, as it provides attribution and links together published research.
+Referencing is important in scholarly communication, as it provides attribution, and links together published research.
 However, manually formatting references can become very time-consuming, especially when you're dealing with multiple journals that each have their own citation style.

 Luckily, reference management software can help out.
 Programs like Zotero, Mendeley, and Papers not only help you manage your research library, but can also automatically generate citations and bibliographies.
-But to format references in the desired style, these programs need descriptions of each citation style in language the computer can understand.
+But to format references in the desired style, these programs need descriptions of each citation style in a language the computer can understand.
 As you might have guessed, the Citation Style Language (CSL) is such a language.

 Citation Formats
 ~~~~~~~~~~~~~~~~